google/truth/extension.md

 Other extensions that are not part of the Truth project itself include:

-*   [Compile-Testing] for testing annotation processors and compilation jobs
+*   [Compile Testing] for testing annotation processors and compilation jobs

 ## Writing your own Truth extension